ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 To investigate the influence of between-clade variation in substitution rates, the multiple alignment was separated into the major clades of *[[Yersinia pestis\|Y. pestis]]*, which will be referred to as the *Clade* dataset.
 The partitioning of data by clade is a relatively new approach in [[Yersinia]] research and has been implemented used to... study epidemics of interest [[Williamson2016GenomicInsightsSustained\|[@williamson2016GenomicInsightsSustained;]] [[Spyrou 2019 Phylogeography Second Plague|@spyrou2019PhylogeographySecondPlague]]].

 Clade and subclade labeling was derived from the five-branch population structure accompanied by a biovar abbreviation ([[Cui 2013 Historical Variations Mutation\|[@cui2013HistoricalVariationsMutation]]].
 Only one modification was made, in that the subclade associated with the [[Plague of Justinian]] ([[0.ANT4]]) was considered to be a distinct clade from its parent ([[0.ANT]]) due to its geographic, temporal, and ecological uniqueness.
-In total, 12 clades were considered and are described in Table @tbl:table_temporal_signal.
+In total, 12 clades were considered and are described in Table @tbl:TBD.

 To improve the performance and convergence of [[Bayesian]] analysis, a subsampled dataset was constructed and will be referred to as the *Reduced* dataset.
 Clades that contained multiple samples drawn from the same geographic location and the same time period were reduced to one representative sample.
 The sample with the shortest terminal branch length was prioritized, to diminish the influence of uniquely derived mutations on the estimated substitution rate.
 An interval of 25 years was identified as striking an optimal balance, resulting in 200 representative samples.